 Innovation Map outlines the Top 10 Materials Industry Trends & 20 Promising Startups

-Based on the Materials Innovation Map, the Tree Map below illustrates the top 10 materials industry trends that will impact companies in 2021.
+Based on the Materials Innovation Map, the Tree Map below illustrates the impact of the Top 10 Materials Industry Trends.
 Startups now develop sustainable, smart, and responsive materials that also offer improved physical properties.
 For example, biodegradable plastics, thermally adaptive fabric, or flexible displays.
 Novel formulations, including nanomaterials and biomaterials, impart new functionalities to existing materials while expanding the scope of innovation.
 Additive manufacturing, advanced composites, and 2D materials also lead to the development of various lightweight materials.
 Along with materials informatics and management, surface engineering impacts several industries from energy, automotive, and construction, to biotechnology, healthcare, and textiles.

-Global Startup Heat Map: Materials Startups & Emerging Companies
+Global Startup Heat Map covers 2.453 Materials Startups & Scaleups

 Top 10 Materials Industry Trends in 2021